XueZeyue/xuezeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue (薛泽岳), a researcher with a passion for building Generative AI products and platforms.
-I am also a PhD student at The University of Hong Kong (MMLAB@HKU), advised by Ping Luo and Wenping Wang.
+I am also a PhD candidate at The University of Hong Kong (MMLAB@HKU), advised by Ping Luo and Wenping Wang.
 I received my Bachelor's degree from Huazhong University of Science and Technology with a ranking top 1%.
 Recently, my research interests have been in building unified multimodal models like Transfusion.

 <font color="red">I am actively looking for a full-time research scientist position in industry starting from 2026.
 Please reach out if there is a good match.</font>